rodneyshupe/Cookbook/Recipes/Sandwiches/Cubanos.rst

 ----------

 1. Combine pickles and peppers in small bowl.
-Split rolls in half; spread top half with mayonnaise and bottom half with mustard.
-Layer ham, roast pork, pickle mixture, and cheese onto bottom half, finishing with cheese on top.
-   Set tops of rolls in place and press down to flatten sandwiches.
+Split rolls in half; spread top half with mayonnaise and bottom half with mustard, then layer ham, roast pork, pickle mixture, and cheese onto bottom half, finishing with cheese on top.
+Set tops in place and press down to flatten.
-2. Heat large nonstick skillet over medium-low heat for 4 minutes.
-Meanwhile, heat large pot or Dutch oven over medium-low heat for 4 minutes.
-Brush tops of sandwiches with melted butter and place in skillet buttered side down.
-Brush bottoms of rolls with remaining butter and use preheated pot to compress sandwiches for 15 to 20 seconds.
-Cook (keeping pot on sandwiches but not pressing down) until first side is golden brown, 3 to 5 minutes.
-Remove pot, flip sandwiches over, replace pot on top of sandwiches, and cook until golden brown, 3 to 4 minutes.
+2. Heat large nonstick skillet over medium-low heat for 4 minutes; meanwhile, heat large pot or Dutch oven over medium-low heat for 4 minutes.
+Brush tops of sandwiches with melted butter and place in skillet buttered side down, then brush bottoms with remaining butter and use the preheated pot to compress for 15 to 20 seconds.
+Keeping the pot on but not pressing, cook until first side is golden brown, 3 to 5 minutes; remove pot, flip, replace pot on top, and cook until golden brown, 3 to 4 minutes.
 Serve immediately.